jpvalery/portfolio/README.md

 Codebase for [https://jpvalery.photo](https://jpvalery.photo) my photography portfolio.
 Current iteration is built using Next.js + TailwindCSS and pulls content from Contentful.
 It was launched in March 2021.

-This site makes heavy use of the [`gatsby-image`](https://next.gatsbyjs.org/packages/gatsby-image/) plugin, pulling optimized fluid assets from Contentful.

 ### Features

 - Next.js